 What Is Intent Data?
-How to Drive Sales with Buying Signals
+How B2B Teams Turn Buying Signals Into Pipeline

 Intent data reveals when accounts are actively researching solutions.
 These behavioral signals come from content consumption, search activity, and engagement patterns across the web.
 For B2B sales teams, this solves a critical problem: most reps waste time on accounts that aren't ready to buy.

-By monitoring key search terms and online behaviors, you can pinpoint specific actions that signal purchase consideration.
-For instance, if a company hires a new Chief Information Security Officer, that hiring event recognizes that one of their next moves might be to search for an integrative cybersecurity solution.
+By monitoring key search terms and online behaviors, you pinpoint specific actions that signal purchase consideration.
+For instance, if a company hires a new Chief Information Security Officer, their next move might be searching for cybersecurity solutions.
+These buying signals let you reach buyers during active evaluation, not after they've shortlisted vendors.

 What Is Intent Data?

-Intent data is behavioral intelligence that reveals which B2B accounts are actively researching your solution category right now.
-It tracks content consumption, search activity, and engagement patterns to identify accounts in buying mode, not just browsing.
+Intent data is behavioral intelligence that identifies B2B accounts actively researching your solution category.
+It tracks three signal types: content consumption (whitepapers, case studies, product pages), search activity (keywords, topic research), and engagement patterns (session depth, return frequency).
+This reveals which accounts are in buying mode right now, not passive browsing.

 Most sales teams cold call blind or wait for inbound leads.
 Intent data inverts this.
 You reach accounts during their research window, before they finalize decisions or narrow their shortlist.